-Program DescriptionThe Federal Employees' Compensation (FEC) program assists Federal employees who have sustained work-related injuries or disease by providing both appropriate financial benefits and help in returning to work.
-Benefits provided to injured Federal employees under the Federal Employees' Compensation Act (FECA) include payment for all reasonable and necessary medical treatment for work-related injury or disease.
-Physical and vocational rehabilitation benefits are also provided.
+Program DescriptionThe Federal Employees' Compensation (FEC) program assists federal employees who have sustained work-related injuries or disease by providing appropriate monetary and medical benefits and help in returning to work.
+Monetary benefits include compensation for lost wages and permanent impairment.
+Medical benefits provided to injured Federal employees under the Federal Employees' Compensation Act (FECA) include payment for any reasonable and necessary medical treatment for work-related injury or disease.
+Physical and vocational rehabilitation benefits may also be provided.

-General Program RequirementsIn order to qualify for this benefit program, you must be (a) a federal employee suffering from a work-related injury or disease, or (b) you must be a widow(er) whose spouse was a federal employee who died due to a work-related injury or disease, or (c) your parents must be deceased or your spouse deceased (due to a work-related injury or disease) and one or more worked at the Department of Energy (or its predecessor agencies, vendors, contractors or subcontractors).
+General Program RequirementsIn order to qualify for this benefit program, you must be (a) a federal employee suffering from a work-related injury or disease, or (b) you must be an eligible survivor of a federal employee who died due to a work-related injury or disease.

 Application ProcessFor more information, see the Program Contact Information below.

 To view more information on the Division of Federal Employees' Compensation (DFEC) and learn more about applying for benefits under the FECA, please visit the DFEC page.